 Below: The berries in mid-summer start to turn blue.
 By autumn when the leaves turn red they are a brilliant blue (1st photo) followed by a darker color as they age (2nd photo).
 By that time most have been eaten by birds and animals.
 Berries of Grape Woodbine shown below.

 Notes: Native status: Grape Woodbine is native to most of the U. S. except the SE Quadrant; not found in Canada.
 In Minnesota it is native to most counties in the State with only widely scattered exceptions.
-Virginia Creeper is found throughout the U.S. except the western states, and also in the lower Canadian Provinces except the British Columbia and Alberta.
+Virginia Creeper is found throughout the U.S. except the western states, and also in the lower Canadian Provinces except British Columbia and Alberta.
 In Minnesota Virginia Creeper is much less prevalent than Grape Woodbine, being native in only 14 counties along the eastern edge of the state.
 The MN DNR plant surveys do not list Virginia Creeper as found in Hennepin County, but it seems prevalent within Wirth Park today and another site I know.

 Notes: Ambiguities: Eloise Butler recorded Virginia Creeper in the Garden on April 29, 1907.
-By this we assume she was referring to P. vitacea, Grape Woodbine, as that is native to Hennepin County.
-P. quinquefolia has never been collected by the U of M Herbarium in Hennepin County - but perhaps it was then - as it still is now - found in Wirth Park.
+By this we could assume she was referring to P. vitacea, Grape Woodbine, as that is native to Hennepin County.
+P. quinquefolia per the above note on the DNR surveys, is not found in Hennepin County - but perhaps it was then - as it still is now - found in Wirth Park.
 On Oct.
-20 she recorded planting 12 "Virginia creeper" obtained from Jewell's Nursery in Lake City, MN.
+20, 1912 she recorded planting 12 "Virginia creeper" obtained from Jewell's Nursery in Lake City, MN.
 As P. quinquefolia is native in that area, we could assume that is the species she obtained and thus at this point, both species were now established in the early Garden although the Lake City plants may have been P. vitacea yet again; but in her 1926 article Shrubs in the Wild Garden she lists as an abundant under-shrub, Psedera quinquefolia which is an older synonym of Parthenocissus quinquefolia, Virginia Creeper that is no longer accepted.